ArchipelagoMW/Archipelago.MultiClient.Net/README.md

 ## Message Logging

-The Archipelago server can send messages to client to be displayed on screen as sort of a log, this is done by handling the `PrintPacket` and `PrintJsonPacket` packets.
-This library simplifies this process into a single handler for you to handle both kinds of messages.
+The Archipelago server can send messages to client to be displayed on screen as sort of a log, this is done by handling the `PrintJsonPacket` packets.
+This library simplifies this process into a single handler for you to handle.
 ```csharp
 var session = ArchipelagoSessionFactory.CreateSession("localhost", 38281);
 session.MessageLog.OnMessageReceived += OnMessageReceived;